OmegaJP/git_practice/README.txt

 V.1.0

-Hello Git and Github, my name is JP Clavijo, and is a pleasure to be here.
+Hello Git and Github, my name is JP Clavijo, and it is a pleasure to be here.
 Getting started with learning the basics.
 I'll upload this README.txt every now and then to talk about my progress as a code scientist.